danmohedano/scikit-qlearn/README.rst

 --------------
 *scikit-qlearn* depends on the following packages:

-* `qiskit <https://github.com/Qiskit>`_ - Open-source SDK for working with quantum computers at the level of pulses, circuits, and algorithms.
+* `qiskit <https://github.com/Qiskit>`_ - Open-source SDK for working with quantum computers at the level of pulses, circuits, and algorithms
 * `numpy <https://github.com/numpy/numpy>`_ - The fundamental package for scientific computing with Python